Charles Brown (offensive lineman): Professional career

-2010 NFL Draft
+Pre-draft

-Brown was regarded as one of the best offensive tackles available in the 2010 NFL Draft, and draws comparisons to Maurice Williams.
+Brown was regarded as one of the best offensive tackles available in the 2010 NFL draft, and draws comparisons to Maurice Williams.
 Listed at 285 pounds during his senior year at USC, Brown weighed in at 303 pounds at the NFL Combine.

 New Orleans Saints

-Brown was selected by the New Orleans Saints in the second round (64th overall) of the 2010 NFL Draft.
+Brown was selected by the New Orleans Saints in the second round (64th overall) of the 2010 NFL draft.
 He signed a four-year contract on July 26, 2010.
 As a rookie, he appeared in 3 games and was declared inactive for 13 contests and the playoffs.

 In 2011, he appeared in 8 games with 5 starts at right tackle.
 He replaced injured starter Zach Strief in a come from behind win against the Houston Texans and went on to start the next 5 games.
 On November 2, he was placed on the injured reserve list with a hip pointer.

 In 2012, he played in 10 games with 3 starts.
 He started one game at tight end against the Philadelphia Eagles and 2 contests at right tackle in place of an injured Strief.
 He missed 4 games with a knee injury.
 He was placed on the injured reserve list on December 15.

 In 2013, he started the first 14 games at left tackle, before being benched for poor play and replaced in the starting lineup with rookie Terron Armstead, for the remaining contests of the regular season and the playoffs.
 He wasn't re-signed after the season.